19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spell Memorization.md

 *Optional Rule: Recommended*
 PCs can learn spells of a level less than or equal to their max spell level over the course of self studying for 1 month.
 In order to learn a spell, the PC must spend 10x the amount of [Mythril](Mythril.md) powder required to [Cast](Spellcasting.md) that spell experimenting.

-If a PC does not have memory for spells left, they can still learn new spells provided they have a book to record them.
+If a PC does not have memory for spells left, they can still learn new spells by recording them on a spell scroll.